2018 Nobel Literature prize postponed amidst sexual misconduct scandal

 "In principle, the Nobel Prize shall be awarded every year, but decisions on Nobel Prizes have been postponed on a number of occasions during the history of the prizes," Heldin said.
 "One of the circumstances that may justify an exception is when a situation in a prize-awarding institution arises that is so serious that a prize decision will not be perceived as credible."

-The decision to postpone the awarding of the Literature Prize will not impact the awarding of the 2018 Nobel Prizes in other prize categories.
+The decision to postpone the awarding of the Literature Prize will not affect the awarding of the 2018 Nobel Prizes in other prize categories.

 Last year, Japanese-born British novelist Kazuo Ishiguro won the prize.